 Nancy Sinkoff, Rutgers University

 Born in Kazimierz na Dolny, S. L. Shneiderman (1906-1996) had an outstanding career as a Yiddish journalist, covering the Spanish Civil War, reporting on interwar Paris, editing the diary of Mary Berg, composing a travelogue of post-Holocaust Poland, writing a biography of Ilya Ehrenberg, and contributing regularly to the global Yiddish press, among other literary contributions to Yiddish letters before, during, and after World War II.
-Undergirding Shneiderman’s work was his political commitment to left-wing labor Zionism.
+Undergirding Shneiderman’s work was his political commitment to Yiddishist diaspora nationalism.
 Given his productivity, it is striking that there is almost no academic treatment of Shneiderman’s oeuvre.
-This paper will investigate how Shneiderman’s political worldview colored his reportazsh, focusing on his biography of Ehrenburg (1968, New York) in the context of the American cultural Cold War.
+This paper will investigate how Shnayderman’s political worldview colored his reportazsh, focusing on his biography of Ehrenburg (1968, New York) in the context of the American cultural Cold War.

 Magdalena Kozłowska, University of Warsaw